Learning ORDER-Aware Multimodal Representations for Composite Materials Design: Methods

 where $d(i,j)$ computes the target property distance between the $i_{\rm th}$ and $j_{\rm th}$ sample.
 This work uses L2 distance between normalized target property values for the computation of $d(\cdot)$.
 The loss $\mathcal{L}_{t}$ for tabular features can be defined similarly with \cref{eq_sing_rnc}, and the overall ordinal loss is defined as:

 The optimization of \cref{eq_rnc} encourages the feature space to imitate the distribution of their corresponding target space.
 While \cref{eq_rnc} requires computing target property distances, it does not directly access the target property values.
 Instead, only the relative order between sample pairs is needed to determine the negative samples.
-Therefore, there is no need for full target property annotation.